-The buildings includes farmhouses and half-timbered houses, workshops, a town-hall, a school, a wash-house, a chapel, a sawmill and several barns.
-Their trans-location to the open air museum was facilitated by the wooden structure of the vast majority of the homes: in Alsace, half-timbering is extremely common, except in the Alsatian Vosges, where houses are built from stone.
+The buildings include farmhouses and half-timbered houses, workshops, a town hall, a school, a wash-house, a chapel, a sawmill and several barns.
+Their trans-location to the open-air museum was facilitated by the wooden structure of most of the homes: in Alsace, half-timbering is extremely common, except in the Alsatian Vosges, where houses are built from stone.

 The shapes of the interlacing beams conveyed symbolic messages, including fertility (diamond-shaped), protection and multiplication (the cross of Saint Andrew).
 The steeply sloping roof prevents snow from collecting and is made of “Biberschwanz” (red tiles in the shape of a beaver’s tail).

 The fact that the rural houses are separated from each other is an essential particularity of the Alsatian village.
-Unlike the rural homes in Lorraine, the Alsatian houses do not share a wall and each of them is a separate entity, which should nonetheless be harmoniously integrated into the rest of the village.
-The Ecomusée d’Alsace has stayed true to this characteristic feature, recreating a charming village with its buildings, squares, narrow paved lanes, fountains and wells.
+Unlike the rural homes in Lorraine, the Alsatian houses do not share a wall; each is a separate entity, which should nonetheless be harmoniously integrated into the rest of the village.
+The Ecomusée d’Alsace has stayed true to this characteristic feature, recreating a charming town with its buildings, squares, narrow paved lanes, fountains and wells.

-Until recently, the Ecomusée d’Alsace used to host an old-style indoor fair, “Eden Palladium” with a beautiful merry-go-round.
-Apart from the “Stoomcarrousel” in Efteling (The Netherlands), this kind of saloon was quite unique in Europe and dated back to 1909.
+Until recently, the Ecomusée d’Alsace used to host an old-style indoor fair, “Eden Palladium”, with a beautiful merry-go-round.
+Apart from the “Stoomcarrousel” in Efteling (The Netherlands), this kind of saloon was unique in Europe and dated back to 1909.

 A living museum with interactive discoveries

-Other popular events (fêtes folkloriques) take place regularly in summer (July-August) and at important popular and religious times: Easter, Candlemas, and particularly Christmas with its Christmas market.
+Other popular events (fêtes folkloriques) occur regularly in summer (July-August) and at important popular and religious times: Easter, Candlemas, and particularly Christmas with its Christmas market.

-Further away, a white chapel stands in the centre of the forest in a quiet and peaceful clearing.
+Further away, a white chapel stands in the forest’s centre in a quiet and peaceful clearing.

-To the distress of the Alsatian population, this bird almost disappeared from Alsace in the 1970s (only nine pairs were alive in the Upper Rhine region) but thanks to a conservation programme, storks were reintroduced in Alsace and their numbers now exceed 270 pairs.
-The success of the programme has benefited the region of Lorraine across the Vosges Mountains where white storks can be spotted flying over the famous Place Stanislas in Nancy.
+To the distress of the Alsatian population, this bird almost disappeared from Alsace in the 1970s (only nine pairs were alive in the Upper Rhine region), but thanks to a conservation programme, storks were reintroduced in Alsace, and their numbers now exceed 270 pairs.
+The programme’s success has benefited the Lorraine region across the Vosges Mountains, where white storks can be spotted flying over the famous Place Stanislas in Nancy.

-The bakery of the village sells traditional bread and delicious “tartes flambées” (flammekueche).
+The village bakery sells traditional bread and delicious “tartes flambées” (flammekueche).

-A whole day is required if you wish to fully discover the Ecomusée and its workshops, particularly in summer and on weekends when a wider range of outdoor events are organised.
+A whole day is required to fully discover the Ecomusée and its workshops, particularly in summer and on weekends when a more comprehensive range of outdoor events are organised.

-The Ecomusée is easily accessible by road, located between the RN83 (Colmar-Belfort) and the A36 motorway (Strasbourg-Mulhouse).
-The museum is 14km north of Mulhouse, 28km south of Colmar.
+The Ecomusée is easily accessible by road between the RN83 (Colmar-Belfort) and the A36 motorway (Strasbourg-Mulhouse).
+The museum is 14km north of Mulhouse and 28km south of Colmar.

 How to get to the Écomusée d’Alsace